CSE-583-Nitrogenous-Fate/Nitrogenous-Fate-Project/README.md

 3. Change to the NitrogenousFate directory using `cd Nitrogenous-Fate-Project`
 4. Set up a new virtual environment with all the necessary packages and their dependecies using `conda env create -f environment.yml`
 5. Activate the NitrogenousFate virtual environment with `conda activate nfex`
-6. Place your data into `data_raw` and run the nfex program.
-7. Deactivate the NitrogenousFate virtual environment using `conda deactivate`
+6. Deactivate the NitrogenousFate virtual environment using `conda deactivate`

 ### Requirements
 ---
-NitrgenousFate requires python 3.11 with the following packages installed:
+NitrgenousFate requires python 3.11 with the following packages and modules installed:
 1. OS
 2. Pandas
-3. Inquirer
+3. Numpy
-4. Win32.com.client
+4. Sys
+5. Re
+6. Jupyter Notebook
 2. Matplotlib
 3. Seaborne
 4. Vega-Altair

 ### Usage
 ---
-#### Tool
+#### Script Usage
-The NitrogenousFate contains five specific scripts that each contain functions for data processing (2 scripts each for Dissolved, exo and Particulate, endo metabolite data) and data visualization (1 script).
+The NitrogenousFate contains two specific scripts that each contain functions for data processing (one script for Dissolved, exo and Particulate, endo metabolite data) and data visualization (1 Jupyter Notebook script).

+Before beginning, ensure that you have installed the NitrogenousFate, and completed the following steps:
+1. Place your data into `data_raw`, ensure it is a CSV file.
+2. Run the nfex program (/nfex/nitrogenousfate.py) to calculate BMISED.
+    `python nitrogenousfate.py /data_raw/*.csv`
+3. Run the Jupyter Notebook (/nfex/visualization.ipynb) to make data visualizations.
+    `jupyter notebook visualization.ipnyb`

 #### Use Cases
 Marine Biologists who conduct research on the science of metabolites in ocean waters have large data sets for nitrogenous pathways that require processing so that results can be shared amongst other scientists; these results can be expressed through data visualization that is friendly for the public.
 Read more about the [user stories here](https://github.com/CSE-583-Nitrogenous-Fate/Nitrogenous-Fate-Project/blob/main/doc/functional_design.md).